luisalves05/django-singelo/README.md

 # Singelo
-Singelo is a lightweight blog developed using Django framework.
+Singelo is a lightweight blog under construction using Django framework.

 ## Requirements
 This project was developed using Django 1.11.4 and Python 3.62.